-- Cats may tremble from fear or dreams while they sleep — You don’t need to load your kitty in the car every time they shake, but be mindful of other tell-tale signs of serious illness to distinguish a medical emergency from harmless behavior.
+- Cats may tremble in fear or when they’re dreaming — These shakes are innocent enough.
+However, be mindful of other tell-tale signs of serious illness to distinguish a medical emergency from harmless behavior.

-- It’s possible to prevent or at least determine the cause of shaking — Note how frequently your cat shakes and any other adverse health symptoms to help your vet diagnose the cause of their behavior.
+- It’s possible to prevent or at least determine the cause of a cat’s shaking — Note how frequently your cat shakes and any other adverse health symptoms to help your vet diagnose the root cause.

 Causes of shaking in cats

 Fear or anxiety.
 Cats are creatures of habit.
 They can feel anxious about or fearful of changes in their environment, such as a new pet or work schedule.
-New stimuli, like seeing something unfamiliar or the sound of a garbage truck, can cause shaking in an anxious cat, too.
+New stimuli, like seeing or hearing something unfamiliar can cause shaking in an anxious cat, too.
 You can help calm an anxious cat by wrapping them in blankets, speaking calmly to the cat, and using slow movements around the cat.
 Pet parents can reach out to their vet for anxiety medicine for their cat or experiment with calming pheromones (a more natural method of anxiety management).

 Toxicity.
-Common household items such as toxic plants, chocolate, and coffee can be life-threatening to pets.
-You should take your cat to the vet if you suspect they ingested something poisonous.
+Common household items such as lillies, chocolate, and coffee can be toxic to cats and are considered life-threatening.
+You should take your cat to the vet if you suspect they have ingested something poisonous.

 Shock.
 Shaking could be a sign your cat is going into shock, which could be caused by sudden trauma or injury, blood loss, heart attacks, or anaphylactic (allergic) reactions.
 If you suspect this to be the underlying reason for your kitty’s shaking, get them to the vet right away.
 Your vet can help to diagnose and treat the health issues that may be causing your cat to go into shock.

 Pain.
-Your cat could be shaking from an extremely painful injury or infection.
+Your cat could be shaking from being in pain due to an injury or infection.
 If you believe this could be the cause, examine your cat for any sores, cuts, burns, or signs that they have external injuries.
-If you still don’t see the reason and you’ve ruled out other causes, take them to the vet because they could have an internal injury or infection.
+If you still don’t see the reason and you’ve ruled out other causes, it’s time to take them to the vet in case they are experiencing an internal injury or infection.

 Cold weather.
 Kittens are especially susceptible to pneumonia and hypothermia when the temps drop too low.
 If you notice your young cat shivering, hold them against you and rub them gently to help warm them up to a cat’s normal body temperature.
 Make sure to keep your little ones — and older cats — bundled in blankets during the winter.
 This gives them a safe space that guards against lower temperatures and offers them the proper care they need to stay safe in the cold.

 Treatment options for when your cat is shaking

-All of these clues will help your vet determine the proper treatment, including for some of these conditions:
+All of these clues will help your vet determine the proper treatment.
+Here are treatments for some of the possible underlying conditions:

-Keep in mind that if your cat hasn’t eaten to the point that they’re hypoglycemic, they probably have an underlying illness that may need medical attention.
-Even if you can get their blood sugar levels under control, it’s always best to follow up with a vet to make sure your cat isn’t diabetic or seriously ill.
+⚠️ If your cat hasn’t eaten to the point that they’re hypoglycemic, they may have an underlying illness that may need medical attention.
+Even if you can get their blood sugar levels under control, it’s always best to follow up with a vet to make sure your feline friend isn’t diabetic or seriously ill.

-Seek help for high temperature —Hyperthermia is often the result of fever due to a virus or an infection.
-Consult your vet to determine the cause of the high temperature.
+Seek help for high temperature — Hyperthermia can be the result of fever due to a virus or an infection.
+Consider consulting your vet to determine the cause of the high temperature.
 A fever of unknown cause will also need to be assessed based on external (injury, outward infection) and internal factors (bloodwork) by a vet.

-Many emergency visits to the vet are covered by pet insurance — find out what is (and isn’t) included by reading our pet insurance coverage guide.
+Pet insurance covers many emergency visits to the vet — find out what is (and isn’t) included by reading our pet insurance coverage guide.

 Prevent shaking in cats